Top Tips for Surviving the Graveyard Shift

 It’s a Challenge, But You’re up to It

 By working the graveyard shift, you’ve shifted your lifestyle to the opposite of most people.
-Luckily, with some careful planning and gentle self-imposed rules, you can successfully conquer the night shift, keep your home life running, and still find time and energy to get out and enjoy your travel nurse experience.
+Luckily, with some careful planning and gentle self-imposed rules, you can successfully conquer the night shift, keep your home life running, and still find time and energy to get out and enjoy your traveler experience.

-Have confidence in yourself, take care of yourself and if you find yourself struggling, talk to your fellow night nurses to see if they have any other suggestions on how to survive the graveyard shift.
+Have confidence in yourself, take care of yourself and if you find yourself struggling, talk to your fellow night workers to see if they have any other suggestions on how to survive the graveyard shift.